typedb/typedb-docs/11-query/05-updating-data.md

 ## Update Instances of Concepts

-In a Grakn Knowledge Graph, each instance is a "fact".
-Relations and entities are extensible, by adding role players to them over time (establishing new "facts").
+In a Grakn knowledge graph, each instance is a "fact".
+Relations and entities are extensible and reducible, by adding or removing role players to them over time.
-Each attribute value is a single fact as well, that other concepts can own.
-Updating an attribute value directly therefore means changing the attribute value for ALL owners of this attribute value!
+Each attribute value can be owned and the ownership can be removed or added: updating an attribute value directly therefore means changing the attribute value for ALL owners of this attribute value!
 Achieving this requires [deleting](../11-query/04-delete-query.md) the attribute value and connecting previous owners to a different value instance.
 Updating the attribute value that is owned by a concept means changing the connection to the value, rather than the value itself.

 To try the following examples with one of the Grakn clients, follow these [Clients Guide](#clients-guide).

 ## Update attribute owned by a concept
 Usually, we want to change the value of an attribute that is associated to another instance.
-To do so, we first need to [delete the association that the instance has with the attribute of interest](../11-query/04-delete-query.md#delete-associations-with-attributes) and then [insert the new instance of the attribute](../11-query/03-insert-query.md#insert-instances-of-an-attribute-type).
+To do so, we first need to [delete the association that the instance has with the attribute of interest](../11-query/04-delete-query.md#delete-attribute-ownerships) and then [insert the new instance of the attribute](../11-query/03-insert-query.md#insert-instances-of-an-attribute-type).

 <div class="tabs dark">